denis-beurive/bouncy-castle-examples/doc/cross-certify.md

 ## Cross-certification

+It appears that the GPG way to cross-certify a sub-key is not standard.
+Indeed, GPG uses a sub-packet which type is 33.
+But the value (33) is not defined by [RFC 4880](https://tools.ietf.org/html/rfc4880#section-5.2.3.1).
+In fact, sub-packet 33 is a GPG extension (see [this post](https://lists.gnupg.org/pipermail/gnupg-users/2018-January/059881.html)).
+Therefore, do not expect to cross-certify the sub-keys using Bouncy Castle yet.

+## What does GPG do to cross-certify a sub-key ?

 * Generate a secret and a public key-ring (`data/public-keyring.pgp` and `data/secret-keyring.pgp`).
 * Dump the content of the public key-ring into a file: `gpg --list-packets --verbose data/public-keyring.pgp > data/public-keyring-list.pgp`
 * Import the key-rings into the GPG keyring: `gpg --import data/public-keyring.pgp` and `gpg --import data/secret-keyring.pgp`.